If someone says that Yahushua is not YHWH his own Father,

-The trinitarian may actually think this is what's written there, and may act confused when you object in any way.
+These trinitarians typically actually think this is what's written there, and may act confused when you object in any way.

 The modern English versions of this verse, when read with no research into the original texts and languages, read without care for trying to study and understand the entire Bible in full, and read with "holy trinity" doctrines being well known, will definitely help lead modern people into twisting this verse to say what is simply not said.

-However, John 1:1 does not say the Word was YHWH.
+However the plain fact is that John 1:1 does not say the Word was YHWH.

 It is important to know by now that the word "elohim" is not only applied to YHWH, but also to things such as heavenly beings/angels.

 If you somehow skipped that information, it is covered on the main section of page 4 "Holy Trinity", please go back and view it if you skipped it.